HarshVardhanSh/Deep-Learning-in-Computer-vision-projects-/README.md

 4. Resnet Implementation : Implemented Residual Network Architecture using Keras and Tensorflow

 5. Autonomous driving application : Car Detection with Yolo - In this project, Implemented Yolo paper with exact details written in the paper.
 This project was completed as a part of deep learning Specialization.

+6. Face Recognition for Happy House : Implemented Facial Recognition system used in FaceNet with Inception Network.
+Implemented triplet loss, Face Verification and Face Recognition with pretrained weights of Inception Network.